Back

 Source: The Central Bureau of Statistics and the Civil Registry and Population Office

-In 2022, a total of 2,580 persons registered at the Civil Registry and Population Office, 9.4 percent less than the average number of immigrants who registered during the previous 10 years.
-In the second quarter of 2023, 1279 persons migrated to Aruba.
+In 2023, a total of 3,132 persons registered at the Civil Registry and Population Office, 13.3 percent more than the average number of immigrants who registered during the previous 10 years.
+In the first quarter of 2024, 710 persons migrated to Aruba.

 Source: The Civil Registry and Population Office